Flight-Free-UK/flight_free_uk_website/source/posts/2022-series-aviation-and-wildlife.html.markdown

 At the airport there is a large amount of light and it certainly can impact bat species, bird species  and insects.
 Birds have quite thin skulls and they have a gland in their skull that responds to light.
 As we start to move into spring we hear the lovely dawn chorus increasing and what triggers that chorus is light and temperature, but the bird doesn’t know if that light is from artificial lighting or natural lighting.

-> "The bird doesn’t know if that light is from artificial lighting or natural lighting."
+> "The bird doesn’t know if the light is from artificial lighting or natural lighting."

+### Flight Free UK

+Thanks for your insights Jen.
+There is a lot of talk about the carbon impact of flights, but even if we could fly carbon neutral, there would still be these impacts on wildlife.

 ### Destination of the Month